stonith404/pingvin-share/README.md

 #### Frontend

+1. Start the backend first
-1. Open the `frontend` folder
+2. Open the `frontend` folder
-2. Duplicate the `.env.example` file, rename the duplicate to `.env` and change the environment variables if needed
+3. Duplicate the `.env.example` file, rename the duplicate to `.env` and change the environment variables if needed
-3. Install the dependencies with `npm install`
+4. Install the dependencies with `npm install`
-4. Start the frontend with `npm run dev`
+5. Start the frontend with `npm run dev`

 You're all set!